Jon-Davis/secify/README.md

 Secify implements a fully streaming pipeline for optimal memory efficiency:

-**Read → Archive → Encrypt → Write Pipeline:**
+**Read → Archive → Compress → Encrypt → Write Pipeline:**
-- **Files**: Content is read in chunks, directly streamed through TAR archiver, then encrypted and written
+- **Files**: Content is read in chunks, archived via TAR, optionally compressed, then encrypted and written
-- **Directories**: Files are recursively added to TAR stream, encrypted on-the-fly, and written incrementally
+- **Directories**: Files are recursively added to TAR stream, optionally compressed, encrypted on-the-fly, and written incrementally
 - **Memory Usage**: Constant memory usage regardless of file/directory size (only chunk-size buffers)
-- **Performance**: No temporary files, no full-data buffering, immediate encryption of each chunk
+- **Performance**: No temporary files, no full-data buffering, immediate processing of each chunk
+- **Compression**: Optional zstd compression reduces file size at the cost of CPU time

 This streaming approach enables encryption of arbitrarily large files and directories without memory constraints.